-GM Angelo started with boxing and judo at the tender age of eight, he has a very strong traditional back ground in karate (36 years) graded by Master Enoeda, Classical Arnis with GM Rene Tongson of the Philippines .
-GM Angelo has studied many arts including Kyushojitsu (pressure points), Aikido, Jujitsu, Kung fu, Thai Boxing, , Italian knife, but it’s the principles contained in these arts and how they relate to each other that is the most important thing it’s not enough to collect lots of techniques (baggage) , when you understand the principles you can do and make as many techniques work as you want.
+GM Angelo started with boxing and judo at the tender age of eight, he has a very strong traditional back ground in karate (36 years) graded by Master Enoeda, Classical Arnis and FMA in the the Philippines with many Grandmasters.
+GM Angelo has studied many arts including Kyusho jitsu (pressure points), Aikido, Jujitsu, Kung fu, Thai Boxing, , Italian knife, but it’s the principles contained in these arts and how they relate to each other that is the most important thing it’s not enough to collect lots of techniques (baggage) , when you understand the principles you can do and make as many techniques work as you want.
 Please remember the techniques are there as a way of studying the principles.
 Techniques are not the actual martial art or style its self.

 There are over 350 principles that need to be applied in order to make your martial art effective.
 Here are a few of them but by no means an extensive or exhaustive list.